SamanFekri/gateway/README.md

     'providers' => [
       ...
-      Larabookir\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],
+      SKings\Gateway\GatewayServiceProvider::class, // <-- add this line at the end of provider array ],

     'aliases' => [
       ...
-      'Gateway' => Larabookir\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]
+      'BankGateway' => SKings\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]

 Step 3: